wilzbach/d-functional-garden/README.md

 The Functional DLang Garden provides a variety of snippets that can be used to learn D or as a quick reference.

-All samples are valid code and tested on every run (dmd, ldc).
+All samples are valid code and automatically tested on every run (dmd, ldc).

 Run it yourself
 ---------------